- Food and Rationing

 In the Master Bedroom we see a bedroom which unusually has twin beds instead of a double.
 Terry Charman explains how clothes rationing affected men’s fashions.
 In 1942 the Utility Furniture Scheme (UFS) was introduced and here we see a utility bedroom suite.
 The emphasis was on good quality and economical use of materials.
 There were 22 items of essential furniture made in three designs and two qualities.

 The photograph shows Marcelle Lestrange looking at her Utility furniture permit in March 1943.
 These permits were introduced in 1942 for newly-wed couples setting up home and for people who had been bombed out.
 Second -hand furniture did not require a permit and goods were also donated for distribution to those in need by the Women’s Voluntary Services.
 In this audio clip Betty Brown explains how Wrighton Aircraft Factory, where she worked ,also made utility furniture.

 The 1940’s house had both an indoor toilet and bathroom which were still quite unusual at that time.
 Many families relied on a tin bath in the kitchen for their weekly bath and the toilet was located in the back yard.
 Bathroom products such as soap and shampoo were rationed from 1942.
 Every family was advised to have a First Aid kit in the bathroom to treat minor injuries caused by the bombing.

 Hot Water Rationing

 In order to save coal, essential for the war effort, a line of five inches was drawn in the bath.
 This showed the amount of water that you were asked to use.
 The British Government asked people to ration their use of hot water in order to conserve fuel.
 Even the baths in Buckingham Palace had lines drawn in them.
-In this audio clip Paula Harris explains how people obeyed the instruction to limit the bath water they used, despite there being no way to enforce it.
+In this audio clip Pauline Harris explains how people obeyed the instruction to limit the bath water they used, despite there being no way to enforce it.
 She confesses to once using more hot water than she was allowed.